prometheus/docs/content/docs/specs/native_histograms.md

   `offset` and `length` set to 0, in the repeated `positive_span` field.
 - Any number of exemplars for native histograms MAY be added in the repeated `Exemplar` field of the `Histogram` message, but each one MUST have a timestamp.
-If there are no examplars provided in this way, a parser MAY use timestamped exemplars provided for classic buckets (as at most one exemplar per bucket in the `Exemplar` field of the `Bucket` message).
+If there are no exemplars provided in this way, a parser MAY use timestamped exemplars provided for classic buckets (as at most one exemplar per bucket in the `Exemplar` field of the `Bucket` message).
 - The number and distribution of native histogram exemplars SHOULD fit the use